 Eating seasonally is one of the best parts about home cooking.
-I don’t know about you, but when I think about autumn, I think of the abundance of squash available at my local farmers market and warm, comforting casseroles.
+I don’t know about you, but when I think about autumn and winter, I think of warm, comforting casseroles.

 Here, spaghetti squash replaces the pasta you typically find in casseroles.
 You’ll add a colorful medley of vegetables, but with both mozzarella and raw goat cheese, this easy-to-make spaghetti squash casserole feels indulgent — it’s the best of both worlds!

 What Makes This Spaghetti Squash Casserole So Healthy?